whoTookGroot/Project-Cafe-Catalog/README.md

 - User submission limitations

 ## Controversial Add Ons
-- Site user accounts
+- Site user accounts (hashes hosted on server)

 ## FIXMEs
-- Link to 'About Us' section.
-Scrolled too far down from the top of page, placing the header at the very top.
-Section header is hidden by nav bar when this occurs.
 - Modify JS alert-margin height to retrieve navbar height.
 More general purpose var to be used with page anchors.

+## Future Issues to Encounter
+- As # of items grows, page load times will drastically increase.
+I'll need to implement a limit load and either load more as user scrolls, or give a 'Load More' option near end of page.